 Toshiba Class Action

-Claims Funding Europe has joined with the international law firm DRRT and the Japanese firm Koga & Partners to represent global institutional investors who suffered losses as a result of the reporting failures.
+Claims Funding Europe has joined the international law firm DRRT and the Japanese firm Koga & Partners to represent global institutional investors who suffered losses as a result of Toshiba’s reporting failures.
 The case has been filed in Tokyo.

 For further information, please e-mail firstname.lastname@example.org or call +353 (1) 571-3880.